Thunder33345/sinkingyachts/README.md

 This is an unofficial API client for the Sinking Yachts API written in golang.

+See [go doc]() for the documentation

+run `go get github.com/thunder33345/sinkingyachts` to include the client in your project

 ## Client Interfaces

 This library provides 2 different interfaces for interacting with the API.